-- We support the farming of non-traditional livestock, including bison, cervid (deer and elk) and camelid farming and ranching. - We support and encourage meat processing facilities to accommodate non-traditional livestock. - We support and encourage the promotion of New York farm-raised venison. - We recommend that non-traditional livestock, including privately owned captive cervids, be regulated solely by the New York State Department of Agriculture and Markets. - We recommend investigating the possibility of a research facility to be established at Cornell University for non-traditional livestock. - We recommend investigating that New York State, through Cornell Cooperative Extension, employ a non-traditional livestock specialist to assist alternative livestock farmers. - We encourage the development of safe feeds for non-traditional livestock - We recommend that the New York State Department of Agriculture and Markets allow licensed 5a meat processing facilities to use nitrates for value-added products processing for non-traditional livestock. - We recognize cervid tuberculosis (TB) as a growing threat in New York and support the development of an action plan for TB eradication. - 10.
-We support reclassifying rabbits raised for food as livestock, instead of exotics, for processing purposes. - 11.
-We recommend that pet dealers should be allowed to buy rabbits from hobby rabbit breeders who do not have a license.
+- We support the farming of non-traditional livestock, including bison, cervid (deer and elk) and camelid farming and ranching. - We support and encourage meat processing facilities to accommodate non-traditional livestock.

+- We support and encourage the promotion of New York farm-raised venison. - We recommend that non-traditional livestock, including privately owned captive cervids, be regulated solely by the New York State Department of Agriculture and Markets. - We recommend investigating the possibility of a research facility to be established at Cornell University for non-traditional livestock. - We recommend investigating that New York State, through Cornell Cooperative Extension, employ a non-traditional livestock specialist to assist alternative livestock farmers. - We encourage the development of safe feeds for non-traditional livestock. - We recommend that the New York State Department of Agriculture and Markets allow licensed 5a meat processing facilities to use nitrates for value-added products processing for non-traditional livestock. - We recognize cervid tuberculosis (TB) as a growing threat in New York and support the development of an action plan for TB eradication. - We support reclassifying rabbits raised for food as livestock, instead of exotics, for processing purposes. - 11.
+We recommend that pet dealers should be allowed to buy rabbits from hobby rabbit breeders who do not have a license. - 12.
+We support encouraging the local, county and state tourism commissioners and their advertising vendor to give equal credence to all alpaca farms.
+Alpaca farms should be considered points of interest with the ability to schedule schools, the general public and small private groups for farm tours.